-Most of our clients desire V-Line surgery because they may have a short chin and a very wide, or overly ‘masculine’ jaw shape.
-A prominent jaw may cause the lower face to appear too wide and one may desire a softer, slender, more feminine appearance.
-V-line surgery works to contour and slim the lower jaw, creating a more slender jaw line while at the same time reducing jaw width and a producing a sharper, better-defined chin profile.
+Most of our clients seek out V-Line surgery because of a short chin and a very wide, or overly ‘masculine’ jaw shape.
+A very prominent jaw (in women in particular) may cause the lower face to appear too wide, and often our patients seek a softer, slender, more feminine profile.
+The procedure encompasses three critical elements of the shape of the lower face: the angles of the jaw; the body of the mandible; and the shape of the chin.
+The surgery contours and slims the lower jaw, creating a more slender jawline while at the same time reducing jaw width and a producing a sharper, better-defined chin profile.

 What about a chin implant?
 Isn’t that less invasive than surgery?

-A chin implant on its own will not give you the same result as V-Line surgery.
-Chin implants are popular because it seems like an easy solution, however, we believe that placing a foreign body (an implant) into your own body can be problematic and may cause complications because they are not naturally part of your own body.
+We are often asked if a chin implant isn’t a less invasive surgical option to V-Line surgery.
+An implant on its own will not deliver the same result as V-Line surgery.
+Implants are popular because they seem like an easy solution, however, we believe that placing a foreign object — such as an implant — into your own body can be problematic, and may cause complications because it is not naturally part of your body.
 Read more about chin implants and Chin Surgery (Genioplasty) here.

-Have you had an unsatisfactory chin implant and need V-Line revision surgery?
+Have you had an unsatisfactory chin implant and need revision surgery?